kelseyhightower/kubernetes-the-hard-way/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way on OCI

+This is a translation of the extremely useful [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower, using [Oracle Cloud Infrastructure](https://www.oracle.com/cloud/) instead of Google Cloud Platform.

+*****

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).